-ELPM’s mission is to provide safe and adequate facilities where early learning can take place.
-In order to fulfill this mission, ELPM is devoted to building strong collaborations with early learning providers, funders, and administration and community groups.
-With over twenty years of experience in providing high quality learning environments, we have unique expertise in construction and facility maintenance as it pertains to childcare.
-We are fortunate to have strong relationships and enjoy participating in strategy discussions to help link nonprofits with community resources, as well as identifying potential fundraising opportunities and conducting needs assessments.
+ELPM’s mission is to transform early childhood learning and development in underserved communities.
+In order to fulfill this mission, ELPM is devoted to building strong collaborations with early learning providers, funders, local administrations and community groups.
+With over twenty-five years of experience in providing high quality learning environments, ELPM has unique expertise in construction and facility maintenance as it pertains to childcare.
+ELPM is fortunate to have strong relationships and enjoys participating in strategy discussions to help link nonprofits with community resources, as well as identifying potential fundraising opportunities and expanding access to affordable, quality childcare.

 The Clarkston Development Foundation is a valued collaborator in the early learning arena.
-CDF: A Collective Action Initiative supports the residents of Clarkston, Georgia to utilize resources and develop services that enrich their community.
-A primary focus of CDF is to ensure that children are prepared for their education journey and supported every step of the way.
+CDF Action Inc.: Collective Action Initiative supports the residents of Clarkston, Georgia to utilize resources and develop services that enrich their community.
+A primary focus of CDF Action, Inc. is to ensure that children are prepared for their education journey and supported every step of the way.
 Their early education initiative, Clarkston Families Decide, empowers families to be active participants in their children’s early learning from birth to age eight.

-In order to address the lack of available Head Start and Georgia Pre-K slots, as well as barriers of language and transportation, Clarkston families who attended the Early Learning Community Trust in 2014 supported the development of the READY School Initiative.
-Realizing Early Achievement in the Development of our Young was envisioned as a free, multilingual program for three and four year old children from low-income households.
+In order to address the lack of available Head Start and Georgia Pre-K slots, as well as barriers of language and transportation, CDF Action, Inc. developed the READY School Initiative: Realizing Early Achievement in the Development of our Young, which was envisioned as a free, multilingual program for three and four year old children from low-income households.